Dominic Manzini had buckteeth and a penchant for cunnilingus.

-“I appear to just be a school teacher, but I’m really an international spy,” he said.
+He leaned back in his chair and looked at her from the corner of his eye.
+“I appear to just be a school teacher but I’m really an international spy,” he said.

 “Are you on assignment right now?” she asked.

-“No, this . . . this is strictly personal,” he said and took a sip of his cappuccino.
 When he was in Tokyo nearly ten years ago, Dominic walked around Kabukichō all night showing people at nightclubs and 24-hour restaurants photos scanned into his phone of Rose, asking if they’d seen her.
-“She might go by the name Misayo,” he’d say, looking into the empty eyes of hundreds of sex workers, each appearing younger than the one before, until he stood before a girl who looked to be the age of one of his students.
+“She might go by the name Misayo,” he’d say while looking into the empty eyes of hundreds of sex workers, each appearing younger than the one before, until he stood before a girl who seemed to be the age of one of his students.
 “How old are you?” he asked, incredulous.

 “You like young girl?” she said with an exaggerated wink.

-He stopped in for a coffee at a smoky café and found a seat at the counter.
+He stopped in for a coffee at a smoky café and found a spot at the counter.
 An older American man seated nearby snapped his newspaper down and stared at Dominic.